 The main challenges are thus (1) to build a stochastic precipitation model on the basis of a multi-level stochastic process with parameters dependent on the large scale flow, (2) to derive relations between precipitation characteristics and large scale flow to link parameters of the stochastic model to variables of the atmospheric flow and (3) to establish an effective feedback mechanism from the stochastic model to the grid-scale flow.
 We thus aim at improving the simulation of the large scale flow model (GCM) while simultaneously give a more realistic description of the associated small scale precipitation.
 Ultimately, this stochastic precipitation model replaces part of the current sub-grid-scale parametrizations.

 Müller, A. and Névir, P. and Klein, R. (2017) Scale Dependent Analytical Investigation of the Dynamic State Index Concerning the Quasi-Geostrophic Theory.
-SFB 1114 Preprint . pp. 1-38.
-(Unpublished)
+Journal of Atmospheric Sciences . pp. 1-38.
+(Submitted)

 O'Kane, T.J. and Monselesan, D.P. and Risbey, J.S. and Horenko, I. and Franzke, Ch.L.E.
 (2017) On memory, dimension, and atmospheric teleconnection patterns.
 Math.
 Clim.
 Weather Forecast, 3 (1). pp. 1-27.